 By now, you know all the ways carriers, particularly Medicare Supplement carriers, are pushing digital; e-apps, quoting tools, application approvals, etc. These have been in wide use for the last several years, and it is our hope that you are taking full advantage of each.
 A recent study organized by the PIA entitled, The Insurance Digital Transformation Survey found that while independent agents were early social media adopters, “fewer than one-quarter of agents have client portals (23%) or mobile apps (21%).
 Less than half of independent agents are using text messages, social networks, instant messaging and e-newsletters”.
 As one of our top producing agents put it:

 “E-apps have drastically improved proficiency, approval times, and reduced errors in the process.”

 But let’s go back to that “Digital Briefcase” for a moment.
 Imagine the amount of space you could save in your actual briefcase (maybe you’ll have to buy a new, smaller one!) if your digital briefcase was filled to the brim with apps that could make every part of your business more efficient, faster, and never left at the office by mistake.
 The very same top producing agent tells us that using the Scannable app in conjunction with Evernote allows him to email, print, and complete applications at his client’s home.

-Here are five digital tools we recommend and use in our digital briefcases:
+Here are four digital tools we recommend and use in our digital briefcases:

 Now, back to that saving time thing… stay tuned for the next SBS blog post where we will take a closer look at some of these tools.